What We Do

 - A current Federal Duck Stamp also serves as a free admission into any national wildlife refuge that charges an entry fee.

-- We strongly encourage all waterfowl hunters to visit our hunting page, where you will find useful information and links, from where you can buy a state hunting permit, to where you can go on the nearest to hunt.
+- We strongly encourage all waterfowl hunters to visit our hunting page, where you will find useful information and links, from where you can buy a state hunting permit, to where you can go on the nearest national wildlife refuge national wildlife refuge

 Thank you for your continued support in providing wetland habitat for our nation’s wildlife resources!
 Have a safe, enjoyable and successful hunting season.